Car finance explained: what is it & how does it work?

 Car finance is a way to drive or own the car you want by making monthly payments.
-There’s usually no big upfront cost, meaning you can often drive a vehicle which would otherwise be too expensive to buy outright.
+There’s usually no high upfront cost, meaning you can often drive a vehicle that would otherwise be too expensive to buy outright.

 The car finance agreement is typically split into 24, 36, 48 or 60-month terms, depending on your personal preference and what type of car finance you choose.

 You then make your agreed payment each month, and at the end of your term – depending on what type of car finance you’ve chosen (which we’ll go on to a little later) – you either keep the car, trade it in for another or hand it back and walk away.

 What are the pros and cons of car finance?

 As with any type of finance agreement, there are pros and cons to consider when thinking about car finance.

 - Drive a better car than you might be able to afford otherwise

 - Guaranteed to change your vehicle more frequently depending on the type of finance you choose